optstat/pytorch-ps/README.md

 **python3 setup.py install --user**

-The following functions are implemented
+The following functions can be utilized after importing from module ps_cpp

 **pyzwgj(np, alpha, beta)** -Find the Gauss Jacobi Zero roots and Weights at np intervals given Jacobi polynomial parameters alpha and beta.
 This will return a single tensor with the first dimension being the Zeroes and the second dimension containing the Weights.